schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 #### Reject Intranet Traffic By Default

-By default we _reject_ traffic on local interfaces instead of _blocking_ it.
+By default, we _reject_ traffic on local interfaces instead of _blocking_ it.
 Blocking silently drops packets, rejecting returns a "friendly" response to the sender.
 To be able to override this rule, unchecking **Quick** is crucial!
+We enable logging to be able to use [Firewall Logs](https://docs.opnsense.org/manual/logging_firewall.html) to review blocked ports and amend our port list alias if necessary.

 Select **IG_LOCAL** and add the following rule.